Nivetham1710/TSA_EXP8/README.md

-# Ex.No: 08     MOVINTG AVERAGE MODEL AND EXPONENTIAL SMOOTHING
+# Ex.No: 08     MOVING AVERAGE MODEL AND EXPONENTIAL SMOOTHING
 ### AIM:
 To implement Moving Average Model and Exponential smoothing Using Python.
 ### ALGORITHM: